danielcurtis/curtis-codes/content/blog/react-explained-10-steps/index.md

 ```

 ## 4. The Power of Components
-Components are highly reusable.
-Our title component can be used across
+Components are reusable.
+Our title component can be used across our entire
-our entire website.
-Instead of creating ten HTML titles and configuring our
+website.
+Instead of creating HTML `<h1>titles</h1>` on every page, React only
-plain JavaScript function to work with all ten titles, React only needs one.
+needs one `Title()` component.

-Any component can be called within other "parent" components.
+Components can be called within other "parent" components.
 For example, if
-you have a title component and paragraph component, you can create a parent
+you have title and paragraph components, you can create a parent component to
-component to hold both of them.
-Breaking down every item into a component and
+hold both of them.
+Components are called with the following syntax: `<Title />`.

-combining them to create a webpage is best illustrated with a tree model:
+Trees illustrate parent and child components well.

-* Body Component
+* Body Component (Parent)
-  * Title Component
+  * Title Component (Child)
-  * Paragraph Component
+  * Paragraph Component (Child)

 ```js react-live
 function App() {